Heinrich Schmelen: Family life and living conditions

 After several years of criss-crossing the vast area of Namaland, Schmelen owned neither shoes nor clothes and dressed himself with hides until in 1818 he got the opportunity to travel to Cape Town to procure new essentials.
-In one of his letters from Bethanie he reports:
+In one of his letters from Bethanie he reported:

-Being a rocky and stony place it wasn't easy to get about.
-I was not able to keep a horse in these conditions, and so I used an ox which was trained for riding.
-I took my Bible and a karos which I used by day as a saddle and as a bed by night.
-I crossed the vast areas of this land to preach the gospel.
-The Lord [...] blessed my feeble efforts so much that at times I forgot all about my hunger and thirst which I had to frequently endure on my journeys.
-My food was only a little meat.
-I had no bread, but the Lord strengthened me daily, so that by his grace I have endured.

 During one of his travels through the Namibian interior in 1814, Schmelen married Zara (née Frederiks), who originated from Kookfontein.
 This happened "to the no little horror of his friends" because Zara was of Nama descent, one of the first natives he convinced to convert to Christianity.
 The London Missionary Society temporarily suspended Schmelen, following a rumour that their relation was "sinful", that is: that they were not married.

 Interracial marriages between missionaries and indigenous women were common in those days and encouraged by the missionary societies to give the missionaries the opportunity to live an exemplary family life in their congregations, and also to acquire language competencies and local clan support.
 It was in fact Zara who did most of the work on his Bible translation, as he could not speak Damara/Nama anywhere near native level.

 Four children emerged from this marriage, one son who died early, and three daughters, Hanna, who married Franz Heinrich Kleinschmidt, Johanna, and Friederike.

 In 1830 Schmelen and his wife traveled to Cape Town again to have their translated works (the Four Gospels and the Catechism, as well as a dictionary) printed, and to equip themselves again.
 On the way back, his wife Zara died in April 1831 from exhaustion.
 He decided to stay in Komaggas and took over missionary work there.
 He married Elisabeth Maria, sister of missionary Jan Bam, in 1834, and died in Komaggas on 26 July 1848.